 - Genus: Sula

 Firstly, the Blue Footed Booby evolved as a strictly marine bird.
 Therefore, it only needs land for breeding and nesting.
 This usually happens in large colonies.
 It typically constructs its nest amid the rocks of shorelines.

 Further, this fascinating avian appears to have evolved as native to the region of the eastern Pacific Ocean.
 But, within that range, it nests on both the various tropical and subtropical islands.

 In fact, the colorful bird may live across a territory ranging from the Gulf of California, in North America, to Peru.
-In addition, roughly half of all pairs seem to mate and nest on the Galapagos Islands.
+Additionally, roughly half of all pairs of the Blue Footed Booby seem to mate and nest on the Galapagos Islands.

 Breeding also occurs every 8-9 months, yet only 1-3 eggs are laid.
 Finally, the diet consists almost entirely of fish.
 Individuals feed by diving, and sometimes even swimming, beneath the surface of the ocean to catch prey.